StefansAI/TTL-6510-Computer/README.md

   <img src="docs/assets/images/page_16/simttl_regs.png"/>
 </div>
 <br>
 The chips on this page are not placed on the board and they don't appear in the BOM.
 They are only used for SimTTL to create viewable signals from their outputs.
 For instance, the CPU registers are captured from the data bus with some load signal, but their outputs are only shown, when they are read onto the data bus.
-These virtual chips capture the contents with the same signals, but always output their contents to be viewed in SimTTL.<br>
+These virtual chips capture the contents with the same signals but always output their contents to be viewed in SimTTL.<br>
-This page can be ignored in regards to the board functionality.<br>
+This page can be ignored in regard to the board functionality.<br>
 <br>
 <h4 style="text-align: center;">Board Layout</h4>
 <br>